Towards Quantum Graph Neural Networks: An Ego-Graph Learning Approach: Methodology

 One bottleneck for quantum machine learning is the lack of available physical qubits in handling real-world data.

-For efficient use of qubits, we propose a decompositional processing strategy via subgraph decomposition.
-Concretely, according to Eq.~\ref{GIN} and Eq.~\ref{node representation}, the iterative updating of the representation of node $v$ is obtained by aggregating node $v$ together with its neighbors $\emph{N}(v)$ from the current iteration.
+For efficient use of the available qubits, we propose a decompositional processing strategy based on an ego-graph decomposition.
+Concretely, according to Eq.~\ref{GIN} and Eq.~\ref{node representation}, the iterative updating of the representation of node $v$ is obtained by aggregating node $v$ together with its neighbors $\emph{N}(v)$ at the current iteration.
 As a result, the iterative updating of each node in a graph is only related to its neighbors.
-Therefore, we regard a node and its neighbours as a subgraph.
-A graph containing $N$ nodes can be decompositional into $N$ subgraphs.
-DQGNN computes the representation of each subgraph sequentially.
+Therefore, we regard a node and its neighbors as an ego-graph.
+A graph containing $N$ nodes can be decomposed into $N$ ego-graph.
+The egoQGNN computes the representation of each ego-graph sequentially.
 As such, the process only requires a fixed number of qubits.

-To commence, the entire graph is divided into several subgraphs using a classical computer.
-The number of subgraphs is equal to the number of nodes.
-Next, the quantum circuits process each subgraph sequentially and return the representation of each subgraph to the classical computer.
-Finally, the subgraph representations are re-merged to reconstitute the original graph representation using the classical computer.
+To commence, the entire graph is divided into ego-graph using a classical computer.
+The number of ego-graph is equal to the number of nodes.
+Next, the quantum circuits process each ego-graph sequentially and return their representations to the classical computer.
+Finally, the ego-graph representations are re-merged to reconstitute the original graph representation using the classical computer.